felangga/felangga.github.io/_posts/2026-09-17-luckystar-ls486-lives.md

 The board is stable and POSTs reliably.
 Next up is building out a complete system: a PCI VGA card, a CompactFlash adapter for storage, and DOS 6.22 with Windows 3.11 on top.
 There is a Sound Blaster 16 somewhere in the parts bin waiting for its turn.

 That is a project for another post.
 For now, the LS486 lives.

+## Current Configuration

+For my own reference as much as anything, this is the interrupt assignment the machine is running now:

+- **PicoMem** — IRQ 3, shared with the NE2000 network card, which is also on IRQ 3
+- **Mouse** — COM1, IRQ 4
+- **Sound Blaster 16** — IRQ 5

+The PicoMem has moved on again since the [IRQ 7 setting I settled on previously](/posts/picomem-irq-conflict-with-soundblaster-16/).